of the Rocky Mountain Lions Eye Institute Foundation

-In October 1987, Austin Jennings, then First Vice President of Lions Clubs International, spoke at the 70th anniversary celebration of the Lions Club of Denver.
-He spoke of activities of other Lions who were developing eye institutes and vision centers throughout the United States and the world.
-That speech sparked a keen interest for an eye institute among several members of that Club.
+Sixty-two years after Helen Keller spoke at the Lions Clubs International Convention, Austin Jennings, then First Vice President of Lions Clubs International, spoke at the 70th anniversary of the Denver Lions Club.
+He described the activities of other Lions who were developing eye institutes and vision centers throughout the United States and the world.
+His remarks sparked a keen interest in a regional eye institute among members of the Club.

-A medical institute of any kind must have three essential components to qualify as an institute: research, education, and patient care.
-This mandates that an institute be associated with a medical school or a teaching hospital.
+A medical institute must have three essential components: research, education, and patient care.
+This requires that an institute be associated with a medical school or a teaching hospital.

 Dr. Bernard Nelson, Chancellor of the University of Colorado Health Sciences Center, was approached with the idea of establishing a major eye institute at the Health Sciences Center.
 The University of Colorado had explored such a possibility with other potential partners, but without success.
 Thus the University was enthusiastic about the possibility of partnering with Lions given their history of leadership in eyesight projects.
 The University of Colorado Foundation was approached and agreed to invest seed money to explore the feasibility of the University of Colorado and the Lions establishing such an institute, as partners.

 The Denver Lions Club quickly recognized that one Lions club could not go it alone.
 They found Lions of vision and stature in both Colorado and Wyoming who became enthusiastic supporters of the eye institute project.
 Lions throughout Colorado and Wyoming understood the impact that an eye institute would have on the vision health of people in this region.